Patreon/patreon-wordpress/readme.txt

 == Changelog ==

-= 1.9.10 =
+= 1.9.11 =

-* Prevent repeated creator token refresh attempts after a 401 error.
-This helps reduce the risk of your WordPress site being rate-limited or blocked by the Patreon API due to excessive failed requests.
+* Fixed: Resolved an issue where the plugin would repeatedly attempt to refresh expired or invalid OAuth tokens, resulting in continuous 401 responses.
+This update prevents unnecessary token refresh attempts and reduces the risk of rate limiting by the Patreon API.